Fantasy sports punishments

 League loser plaque

-Pass the plaque to the last place manager every season.
-Tradition makes it stronger.
+Pass the plaque to the last-place manager every season.

 Desk shame certificate